 EMSP 1438 Introduction to Advanced Practice 4 Hours (3-2-0)

 This course is an exploration of the foundations necessary for mastery of the advanced topics of clinical practice out of the hospital.
-Co-requisites: EMSP 1261, 1356 and 1355.
+Prerequisite: Admission to the program.

 EMSP 1501 Emergency Medical Technician - Basic 5 Hours (4-4-0)